Pritesh-Lathiya/Tableau-PowerBI-Dashboard-using-SQL/README.md

 # Tableau-PowerBI-Dashboard-using-SQL

-Using query I obtaind data and on that basis I have created Tableau and PowerBI Dashboard
+##We started with data cleaning in Excel followed by importing the data in MySQL, connecting the MySQL with Tableau and PowerBI and lastly building the dashboards according to the given KPIs, and provided valuable insights.

 ![WhatsApp Image 2023-05-16 at 9 29 03 PM (2)](https://github.com/Pritesh-Lathiya/Tableau-PowerBI-Dashboard-using-SQL/assets/111117591/6fa6c25c-f87c-4e96-bba8-63e07fd6b872)
 ![WhatsApp Image 2023-05-16 at 9 29 03 PM (1)](https://github.com/Pritesh-Lathiya/Tableau-PowerBI-Dashboard-using-SQL/assets/111117591/ffa02563-bb5f-4f76-a7dc-316942b5d79b)